-If you find yourself in child’s pose and smell something funky, it might be your yoga mat.
+If you find yourself in child’s pose and smell something funky during your yoga practice, it might be your yoga mat.
 Yes, it’s true.
-Regular use combined with sweat, dust, dirt, body oil, and other debris can really pile up, leaving an odor on your mat that you would probably like to avoid.
+Regular use combined with sweat, dust, dirt, body oil, bacteria, and other debris can really pile up, leaving an odor on your mat that you would probably like to avoid.
 After all, you are standing on it with your bare feet.

 Never fear.
-There are solutions available for the most busy or lazy among us.
+There are solutions available on how to clean your yoga mat for the most busy or lazy among us.
 Depending on what style of yoga you practice, you may not need to clean your mat after every session, but you should try to clean it once a week.
 Regular cleaning will keep odors at bay and prolong the life of your mat.

 The Natural Approach

-You can easily make a DIY solution of 50/50 water and vinegar.
+You can easily make a DIY cleaner solution of 50/50 water and vinegar.
 Add a few drops of your favorite essential oil for added effect and easy breathing.
-I prefer lemon and lavender.
+I prefer lemon and lavender oil.